S4 method for class 'ConservationProblem,ANY,ANY,matrix'

 Details

-This function adds penalties to conservation planning problem to penalize solutions that have low connectivity.
+This function adds penalties to a conservation planning problem to penalize solutions that have low connectivity.
 Specifically, it penalizes solutions that select planning units that share high connectivity values with other planning units that are not selected by the solution (based on Beger et al. 2010).

 Mathematical formulation

-If the argument to data is supplied as a matrix or Matrix object, then the penalties are calculated as:
+If data is specified as a matrix or

 $$ \sum_{i}^{I} \sum_{j}^{I} \sum_{z}^{Z} \sum_{y}^{Z} (p \times X_{iz} \times D_{ij} \times W_{zy}) - \sum_{i}^{I} \sum_{j}^{I} \sum_{z}^{Z} \sum_{y}^{Z} (p \times X_{iz} \times X_{jy} \times D_{ij} \times W_{zy})$$

-Otherwise, if the argument to data is supplied as an array object, then the penalties are calculated as:
+array object, then the penalties are

 $$ \sum_{i}^{I} \sum_{j}^{I} \sum_{z}^{Z} \sum_{y}^{Z} (p \times X_{iz} \times D_{ijzy}) - \sum_{i}^{I} \sum_{j}^{I} \sum_{z}^{Z} \sum_{y}^{Z} (p \times X_{iz} \times X_{jy} \times D_{ijzy})$$

 Note that when the problem objective is to maximize some measure of benefit and not minimize some measure of cost, the term \(p\) is replaced with \(-p\).
+Additionally, to linearize the problem, the expression \(X_{iz} \times X_{jy}\) is modeled using a set of continuous variables (bounded between 0 and 1) based on Beyer et al. (2016).

 Data format

-where rows and columns represent different planning units and the value of each cell represents the strength of connectivity between two different planning units.
+dataas amatrix/MatrixobjectHere rows and columns correspond to different planning units and cell values denote the strength of connectivity between two planning units.
 Cells that occur along the matrix diagonal are treated as weights which indicate that planning units are more desirable in the solution.
-The argument to zones can be used to control the strength of connectivity between planning units in different zones.
-The default argument for zones is to treat planning units allocated to different zones as having zero connectivity.
+With this format,

-containing four-dimensions where cell values indicate the strength of connectivity between planning units when they are assigned to specific management zones.
-The first two dimensions (i.e., rows and columns) indicate the strength of connectivity between different planning units and the second two dimensions indicate the different management zones.
-Thus the data[1, 2, 3, 4] indicates the strength of connectivity between planning unit 1 and planning unit 2 when planning unit 1 is assigned to zone 3 and planning unit 2 is assigned to zone 4.
+data[1, 2, 3, 4]indicates the strength of connectivity between planning unit 1 and planning unit 2 when planning unit 1 is assigned to zone 3 and planning unit 2 is assigned to zone 4.

 References

-Beger M, Linke S, Watts M, Game E, Treml E, Ball I, and Possingham, HP (2010) Incorporating asymmetric connectivity into spatial decision making for conservation, Conservation Letters, 3: 359--368.
+Beger M, Linke S, Watts M, Game E, Treml E, Ball I, and Possingham, HP (2010) Incorporating asymmetric connectivity into spatial decision making for conservation, Conservation Letters, 3: 359–368.

 See also